circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 * TOC
 {:toc}

+## Overview

+For convenience,
-For convenience, CircleCI maintains several Docker images.
+CircleCI maintains several Docker images.
 These images are extensions of official Docker images and include tools that are especially useful for CI/CD.
 All of these pre-built images are available in the [CircleCI org on Docker Hub](https://hub.docker.com/r/circleci/).
-The source code for these images is available at [github.com/circleci/circleci-images](https://github.com/circleci/circleci-images).
-Dockerfiles for each CircleCI image variant are archived at [github.com/circleci-public/circleci-dockerfiles](https://github.com/circleci-public/circleci-dockerfiles).
+The source code for these images is [available on GitHub](https://github.com/circleci/circleci-images).
+Dockerfiles for these images are also [archived on GitHub](https://github.com/circleci-public/circleci-dockerfiles).

 ## Best Practices